Cajidiocan: Government

+Local government

+As a municipality in the Province of Romblon, government officials in the provincial level are voted by the electorates of the town.
+The provincial government have political jurisdiction over local transactions of the municipal government.

 Pursuant to Chapter II, Title II, Book III of Republic Act 7160 or the Local Government Code of 1991, the municipal government is composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Bayan alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

+Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
+The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.

+Elected officials

-The incumbent mayor and vice mayor of Cajidiocan are Nicasio M. Ramos from the Nacionalista Party and Kenyo "Ken" R. Rabino frpm the PDP–Laban party.
+The incumbent mayor and vice mayor of Cajidiocan are Greggy Royo Ramos from the PDP Laban Party and Kenyo "Ken" R. Rabino from the PDP–Laban party.

-Infrastucture
+Infrastructure

 Utilities

 The Romblon Electric Cooperative (ROMELCO) facilitates the power supply in the entire Sibuyan Island, including Cajidiocan.
 As for water supply, the town has a potable water system, which comes from jet pumps, open wells, artesian wells, and springs.
 A water irrigation project is also present in the municipality with 188 service areas.
 Landline and mobile telephone services are also available through PLDT, Smart Communications, and Globe Telecom.

 Transportation

 Cajidiocan is connected to its neighboring municipalities by the Sibuyan Circumferential Road.
 Common forms of transportation are light vehicles, including jeepneys, motorcycles, tricycles, and small trucks.

 To reach Cajidiocan, visitors can take a RORO ferry from Manila or Batangas City to Ambulong Port in Magdiwang.
 From there, there are jeepneys that can take visitors to Cajidiocan.
-Another route is by air via Cebu Pacific which operates four flights weekly from Manila to Tugdan Airport in Alcantara, Romblon.
+Another route is by air via AirSWIFT which operates four flights weekly from Manila to Tugdan Airport in Alcantara, Romblon.
 From Alcantara, visitors can travel by jeepney to San Agustin, Romblon, where motorized boats can bring them to Ambulong Port.

 Tourism

 Cajidiocan has a lot of eco-tourism potential due to its lush natural environment and pristine rivers and falls.

-Cawa-cawa Falls: A kettle-shaped pool carved from solid rock by the cascading waters is and teems with native river shrimp.
-It is located deep within the forest of Lumbang Este.